AdobeDocs/experience-platform.nl-NL/help/web-sdk/personalization/rendering-personalization-content.md

   var discountHtml;
   if (discountProposition) {
     // Find the item from proposition that should be rendered.
-    // Rather than assuming there a single item that has HTML
+    // Rather than assuming there is a single item that has HTML
     // content, find the first item whose schema indicates
     // it contains HTML content.
     for (var j = 0; j < discountProposition.items.length; j++) {